DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/remote_agent.md

 ### Remote Agent

-A remote agent connects the Information Hub to your data and performs data processing and scheduling.
+A remote agent connects the Integration Hub to your data and performs data processing and scheduling.
 The agent should be run in a location that has access to the required data.
 The remote agent can be run on Windows, OSX, and Linux systems (a full list of supported systems is [here](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md)).

 ### Contents